 1100 ACTIVE RELATIONSHIPS

-The COA will maintain an active, open relationship with the Commission and other agencies and professional organizations which have an interest in the work of the COA and that are impacted by decisions of the COA.
-The co-chairs and Administrator of Accreditation shall represent the COA to such organizations and groups except when other members or staff is designated to do so.
+The Committee will maintain an active, open relationship with the Commission and other agencies and professional organizations which have an interest in the work of the Committee and that are impacted by decisions of the Committee.
+The co-chairs and Administrator of Accreditation shall represent the Committee to such organizations and groups except when other members or staff is designated to do so.

 1101 RELATIONS AND COMMUNICATION WITH THE MEDIA